 - 1. It will be the responsibility of SWAT Team members to ensure that a charge is maintained (CALEA 41.3.8e). - 2.
 The charger will not download data from the house.
-The BWC is to be carried during normal work hours and footage is downloaded at the designated docking station at the first available opportunity upon returning to duty, unless circumstances require it to be done immediately.
+The BWC is to be carried while on active SWAT duty, excluding training, and footage is to be downloaded at the approved docking location at the first available opportunity upon returning to duty, unless circumstances require it to be done immediately.